Draco9325-coding/RS3Rando/README.md

-# RS3Rando v0.2.1
+# RS3Rando v0.4.0

-RS3Rando is a (Currently very WIP) randomizer for the Super Famicom title "Romancing SaGa 3."
+RS3Rando is a (Currently WIP) randomizer for the Super Famicom title "Romancing SaGa 3."

 ## Features the following